The Early Years Foundation Stage

 The children’s skills are constantly being assessed in each area of learning.
 By doing this the teacher can provide opportunities to extend learning in areas needed and to plan for the interests of the children.
 Our reception children join in with the rest of the school and enjoy becoming a part of our exciting community.

-We have very good links with the on-site nursery, Little Horseshoes.
-Transition from nursery into reception begins in the spring term where children visit the classroom and we enjoy shared play dates and organised activities.
+We have very good links with the on-site nursery, St Peter's Nursery.
+Transition from nursery into reception begins in the spring term where staff begin to exchange information about the children's needs and the school staff make visits to the nursery to see the children in the environment they feel at ease in.
+In the summer term, the children visit the classroom and playground and we invite the children for stay and play sessions.
 This transition has proved successful as it helps children settle into school quickly as they are familiar with the teacher and supporting adults.
 Children transferring from different nurseries into reception are visited by the class teacher in the summer term preceding their entry to school.
-When children start school they will attend part-time initially for around three weeks in September, as we believe this helps all the children to settle happily and confidently into their new school, classroom and routines.
+When children start school they will attend part-time initially for the first week in September, as we believe this helps all the children to settle happily and confidently into their new school, classroom and routines.